whaakman/azure-docs.nl-nl/articles/cosmos-db/stored-procedures-triggers-udfs.md

 ## <a name="triggers"></a>Triggers

-Deze sectie beschrijft de twee soorten triggers:
+Azure Cosmos DB ondersteunt twee soorten triggers:

 ### <a name="pre-triggers"></a>Vooraf triggers